 No. You can leave popular tags simply as tags.
 Nearly all posts will invariably have a tag for a certain social media channel like Facebook, Twitter, Instagram, etc. No need to create those particular categories.
 Keep in mind that the only reason why you ever want to add sub-categories is to make it easier for your audience to find your content.
 You can add the ‘professional interviews’ tag somewhere in your site if you like.
 Remember, the main purpose of tags and categories are to facilitate ease and simplicity for your guests to browse your website.

 Assigning One Post to Multiple Categories

 You may have read somewhere that assigning posts to more than one category can negatively impact your SEO.
-Some people claim you can get penalized due to duplicate content.
 However, this isn’t true.
 Don’t get too crazy with your SEO efforts.
-The idea behind efficiently sorting all your content is to enable users to find it easily.
-Just by the very nature of how top categories should ideally be set up, you really shouldn’t be able to categorize one post into several top-level categories.
+The idea behind efficiently sorting all your content is to help users find it easily.
+Just remember that you really shouldn’t be able to categorize one post into several top-level categories.